 ACL vs MCL Tear: What’s the Difference?

 While both ACL and MCL tears can affect knee stability, their causes, symptoms, and treatments vary.
-Understanding these injuries starts with understanding more about the individual purposes of these two ligaments.
+Understanding these injuries starts with understanding the individual functions of these two ligaments.

 What Is the ACL?

 The anterior cruciate ligament (ACL) runs diagonally in the middle of the knee between the femur and the tibia.
 It’s one of the four major ligaments in the knee, responsible for stabilizing the joint during rotational movements.
-The ACL helps prevent excessive forward movement of the tibia relative to the femur.
+The ACL helps prevent excessive anterior tibial translation relative to the femur and provides rotational stability.

 When the ACL tears, it can lead to instability in the knee joint, making activities like running, cutting, or pivoting difficult.
-Without the ACL’s stabilizing function, the knee may feel wobbly or give out during movements.
-Additionally, an ACL tear can contribute to long-term complications such as increased risk of developing knee osteoarthritis.
+Without the ACL's stabilizing function, the knee may feel wobbly or give out during movements.
+Additionally, an ACL tear can contribute to long-term complications such as an increased risk of developing knee osteoarthritis or damaging the meniscus.

 What Is the MCL?

-A tear in the MCL often causes pain and swelling on the inner side of the knee, particularly when bearing weight or bending.
+A tear in the MCL often causes pain and swelling on the inner side of the knee, particularly when bearing weight or bending the knee.
 Depending on the severity of the tear, individuals may experience difficulty with activities that involve side-to-side movements or pressure on the knee.

 ACL and MCL tears are both common sports injuries.
 ACL tears often occur during sports activities that involve sudden stops or changes in direction.
-Common scenarios include pivoting while landing from a jump or a sudden change in direction during sports like soccer or basketball.
+Common scenarios include pivoting while landing from a jump or making a sudden change in direction in contact sports like soccer or basketball.

-On the other hand, MCL tears typically result from direct impact to the outer knee resulting in the forceful turning or twisting of the knee inward, such as occur during a tackle in football or a collision during skiing.
+On the other hand, MCL tears typically result from a direct blow or impact to the outside of the knee, leading to a forceful inward turning or twisting of the knee, as occurs during a tackle in football or a collision in skiing.

-ACL and MCL tears have a variety of symptoms in common, from pain, swelling, and stiffness to a limitation in range of motion that affects daily activities.
+ACL and MCL tears share a variety of symptoms, including knee pain, swelling, and stiffness, as well as limitations in range of motion that affect daily activities.
 The following breakdown provides additional symptoms for both ACL and MCL tears.

 ACL Tear Symptoms

 The majority of ACL tears occur in patients under the age of 50.
-The tear is often associated with a sudden popping sensation at the time of injury, followed by significant swelling within the first few hours.
-Patients with an ACL tear experience symptoms such as instability in the knee, making activities such as walking or standing difficult.
+The tear is often associated with a sudden popping sound and sensation at the time of injury, followed by significant swelling within the first few hours.
+Patients with an ACL tear experience symptoms such as knee instability, making activities like walking or standing difficult.

-Additionally, individuals with an ACL tear often report a feeling of the knee giving out or buckling, particularly during movements that involve pivoting or sudden changes in direction.
+Additionally, individuals with an ACL tear often report a feeling of the knee giving out or buckling, particularly during pivoting or sudden changes in direction.

 Pain and tenderness around the knee joint are also common, along with difficulty bearing weight on the affected leg.